ikgp/kant-os/README.md

    To get the current value from a running system, look in `/etc/timezone`.

- * `FIRST_USER_NAME` (Default: `pi`)

-   Username for the first user.
-This user only exists during the image creation process.
-Unless `DISABLE_FIRST_BOOT_USER_RENAME` is set to `1`, this user will be renamed on the first boot with a name chosen by the final user.
-This security feature is designed to prevent shipping images with a default username and help prevent malicious actors from taking over your devices.

  * `FIRST_USER_PASS` (Default: unset)

    Password for the first user.
 If unset, the account is locked.